antoniocordasco/play-test/ReadMe.txt

 - Database credentials
 The database credentials are checked on github, in the docker-compose.yml file.
 This is not a problem because they are the ones for local development.
 If there was a production build, we would need to add a file with the credentials for the production database, which is not pushed to either github or docker, to avoid security risks.

+- Code style
+I have not used any linter, but there are plenti available.
+It would be a good idea to install one, to ensure consistency throughout the codebase